 Opportunities exist owing to future increased demand for recycling facilities, new logistics solutions for circular economy or deposit-return initiatives, and new materials that will be required to replace single use plastics.
 As many of these developments span several industries, companies creating or joining collaborative initiatives are likely to excel, particularly those working vertically along value chains and investing in recyclable technology and infrastructure.

-Those working with policymakers to influence consumer behaviour are likely to benefit from positive public image and potential government support, with programmes around improving recovery rates having the co-benefit of increasing the availability of recycled material.
+Those working with policymakers to influence consumer behavior are likely to benefit from positive public image and potential government support, with programs around improving recovery rates having the co-benefit of increasing the availability of recycled material.

-UN Environment, “China’s trash ban lifts lid on global recycling woes but also offers opportunity”.
+4 UN Environment, “China’s trash ban lifts lid on global recycling woes but also offers opportunity”, as at 6 July 2018, accessed 24 February 2022.